 How does R2 impact the time constant τ and the final voltage VC compared to your pre-lab exercises?

-Plug in the magnetic power adapter to the Moku:Go and wait for the front LED to turn green.
+Plug in the magnetic power adapter to your Moku:Go and wait for the front LED to turn green.

 Figure 5: Moku App Device Selection Screen